FAILURE TO TAKE REASONABLE CARE

-If HMRC deem an individual or business to have failed to take reasonable care in completing their tax return, it will be declared a moderate offence.
+If HMRC deems an individual or business to have failed to take reasonable care in completing their tax return, it will be declared a moderate offense.
 In these cases, a fine will always be the result.
-Obviously what is considered to be a deliberate lack or care is sometimes a subjective matter, though the final decision comes from HMRC.
+Obviously what is considered to be a deliberate lack of care is sometimes a subjective matter, though the final decision comes from HMRC.
 If you strongly disagree with this verdict, an appeal can be launched within 30 days.

 A failure to take reasonable care could include failing to complete certain parts of the tax return or missing out a complete page, or failing to declare all income or expenditure that relates to a financial year though inaccurate bookkeeping.
 This is eligible for a fine because it does not involve a simple mathematical error that could happen to anybody; it will be the result of not capturing essential data.

-If HMRC declare an error to be found on your tax return that the individual or business did not identify and seek to rectify themselves, a financial penalty of up to 30% of the extra tax bill can and will be levied against the individual or business that committed the offence.
-For business with a substantial turnover, this could be quite substantial and wholly unnecessary – bringing in the assistance of a tax professional may be a considerably more cost effective measure to prevent such mishaps from befalling you.
+If HMRC declares an error to be found on your tax return that the individual or business did not identify and seek to rectify themselves, a financial penalty of up to 30% of the extra tax bill can and will be levied against the individual or business that committed the offense.
+For a business with a substantial turnover, this could be quite substantial and wholly unnecessary – bringing in the assistance of a tax professional may be a considerably more cost-effective measure to prevent such mishaps from befalling you.